-- Use the original charger supplied with your device. - If you need a replacement or additional charger, purchase a genuine factory replacement. - Avoid cheap unbranded replacements from the internet or market stalls. - Information about counterfeit chargers can be found at: https://www.london-fire.gov.uk/news/2014-news/fake-iphone-charger-danger-revealed-by-brigade/
+- Use the original charger supplied with your device. - If you need a replacement or additional charger, purchase a genuine factory replacement. - Avoid cheap unbranded replacements from the internet or market stalls.

 When charging e-cigarettes

 - Do not leave it charging for prolonged periods.

 - Never leave it on to charge overnight.

 - Do not leave it charging unattended.